Bendixson–Dulac theorem

 In mathematics, the Bendixson–Dulac theorem is a theorem in dynamical systems that exclude the existence of periodic orbits of two-dimensional flows.
 Here a flow can be visualized as the surface of a pond.
 If you drop a leaf into a pond, it will drift according to the currents in the water, and a periodic orbit is when the leaf returns to the same place.
-Roughly speaking, the theorem states that if it is possible to distort the field of currents by stretching and compressing the pond like a rubber sheet, in such away that the flow is either always expanding or always contracting, then there is no periodic orbit.
+Roughly speaking, the theorem states that if it is possible to distort the field of currents by stretching and compressing the pond like a rubber sheet, in such a way that the flow is either always expanding or always contracting, then there is no periodic orbit.